-Scott C. Steward has been NEHGS’ Editor-in-Chief since 2013.
+Scott C. Steward was the founding editor at Vita Brevis; he served as NEHGS Editor-in-Chief 2013-2022.
 He is the author, co-author, or editor of genealogies of the Ayer, Le Roy, Lowell, Saltonstall, Thorndike, and Winthrop families.
 His articles have appeared in The New England Historical and Genealogical Register, NEXUS, New England Ancestors, American Ancestors, and The Pennsylvania Genealogical Magazine, and he has written book reviews for the Register, The New York Genealogical and Biographical Record, and the National Genealogical Society Quarterly.

 View all posts by Scott C. Steward →

 “May you live in interesting times” is supposed to be a curse – it’s certainly an exhausting way to go through life.
 As 2021 rolls over to 2022, here is a look back at 2021 in Vita Brevis:

 In January, Ann Lawthers urged genealogists visiting cemeteries to apply some of the insights garnered from their research, in this case about how the changing cultural norms around death translated into stone: Continue reading 2021: the year in review→